This story was updated in January 2019.

 Similar to the Bengali drape, the Santhal drape, too, is characterized by box-pleats at the front and the pallu set on the left shoulder looking very angular.
 The traditional sarees from the Santhal region are distinguished by their chequered designs and patterns.
 Quintessential to the Santhali people in Jharkhand the drape signifies comfort to work and move around.

 Worn on auspicious occasion such as weddings, the Phanek mayek, as locally called, is usually stripped and Enaphi or Raniphee are the traditional wear for Manipuri women.
 Sailex Nagirangbam, a fashion designer based out in Manipur says that Phanek is an unstitched wrap skirt which is worn on the waist.
 And the Enaphi or Raninphee, (as they are locally called) is a long dupatta usually made of Mulberry Silk, a very expensive piece of garment as it is handwoven, and comes in various colours.
 This is worn over the Phanek Mayek and pleated on the left shoulder to complete the look.
 One can also find cotton-muslin ones known as Wangkhei phee.
-The Phanek mayek is adorned with symbolic embroidery which is unique to various clans traditionally, however, with time that practice has become rare.
+The Phanek mayek is adorned with symbolic embroidery which is unique to various clans traditionally, however, with a time that practice has become rare.
 Actress Kangna Ranaut wore the ethnic Manipuri Saree at a book launch recently and carried it like the diva she is.

 The Nivi drape is the most recognized way of draping a saree.
 One that accentuates a women’s curves best.
 This particular style of draping a saree is also the most widely spread and closest to the modern day saree drape.
-The Nivi drape was once symbolic to upper crust of the society.
+The Nivi drape was once symbolic to the upper crust of the society.

 According to Dolly Jain, a saree expert who works with the crème de la crème of Bollywood and industrialists such as the Ambanis, says that the key to wearing a saree is confidence.
 Anyone can wear a saree with panache but if they cannot carry it, it kills the look completely.
 But apart from that, we do need to keep some things in mind while draping that gorgeous nine-yards to make a stunning appearance and do justice to the garment.